Veda-Ashok/charitable/README.md

 3. User Profile:
   - users maintain a profile with which they can save their favorite charities and other opportunities
-  - users receive updates and notifications from their saved organizations

 4. Creating a Social Media Environment
   - users have the ability to connect with other users and share charities and opportunities with each other